DaveArcher18/learning-agent/Refactor.md

   - Limited error visibility and debugging capabilities
   - Complex command handling mixed with business logic
   - No structured logging or metrics
-  - Simple RAG pipeline (no advanced features like reranking, citations, layout-aware processing)
+  - Simple RAG pipeline with Qdrant (no advanced features like reranking, citations, layout-aware processing)
+  - **Migration needed**: Qdrant → RAGFlow for superior document processing and retrieval

 ---